openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

    *ImportError: libpython3.7m.so.1.0: cannot open shared object file: No such file or directory*

-   To resolve missing external dependency on Ubuntu* 18.04, execute the following command:
+   A possible cause is missing the external dependency on Ubuntu 18.04.
+To resolve this, run the following command:

    .. code-block:: sh